isomerpages/ura-ilsg-cms/_installations/Light Anemones.md

 <br>
 Malte Kebbel is a German artist who creates large-scale light and sculpture installations for public spaces.&nbsp;
 <br><br>
 Kebbel's current work focuses on questioning our evolving relationship with urban space, light, nature and energy.
-He uses lighting technologies, synthetic materials, parametric design and 3D technology to create monumental structures with geometric shapes and patterns reminiscent of nature.&nbsp; His installations are like temporary temples, shrines and places of contemplation that give new meanings to urban space and create new connections.</p>
+He uses lighting technologies, synthetic materials, parametric design and 3D technology to create monumental structures with geometric shapes and patterns reminiscent of nature.&nbsp;His installations are like temporary temples, shrines and places of contemplation that give new meanings to urban space and create new connections.</p>